 Herbal Healing Salve

-Skin Healing salve for Mama and baby.
+Skin Healing salve for sensitive skin, perfect for mama and baby.
 For use on sore or painful nipples, skin irritations, diaper rash, cradle cap, eczema + dryness.

 Make the effort to spend time in nature